rootabeta/BSoDEFCON/Readme.md

 Press `Left / Right / A / B` to cycle through the screens.
 A random one will be chosen on startup.

+Press Start or Select to change LED mode

 Currently only for Game Boy Color, it will show a game boy style crash screen on non-color models when starting up.

 BSOD's for